2024 NBA Western Conference Odds - NBA Betting Lines

 NBA Western Conference Betting

 The Western Conference in 2023-2024 was extremely competitive and it was the Oklahoma City Thunder and Denver Nuggets finishing one game ahead of the Minnesota Timberwolves.
-The Thunder won the tiebreaker against the Nuggets and Oklahoma City begins the 2023-2024 NBA Playoffs as the No. 1 seed in the West, but they are not favored to win the Western Conference.
-The Nuggets are the defending NBA champs and they will be the No. 2 seed and they begin the playoffs as the favorite to win the West.
+The Thunder won the tiebreaker against the Nuggets and Oklahoma City is the No. 1 seed in the West, but they are not favored to win the Western Conference.
+The Nuggets are the defending NBA champs and they are the No. 2 seed.
 The Timberwolves were a nice surprise this season and they are the No. 3 seed.
-Teams seeded fourth through tenth were only separated by five games so it should be a wild ride in the Western Conference Playoffs.
-Those teams in seeding order are the Los Angeles Clippers, Dallas Mavericks, Phoenix Suns, New Orleans Pelicans, Los Angeles Lakers, Sacramento Kings and Golden State Warriors.
-The Pelicans, Lakers, Kings and Warriors are the four teams competing in the play-in round for the final two spots in the 2023-2024 NBA Playoffs.
+Denver is a slight overall favorite to win the West, with Minnesota a close second.
+Oklahoma City and Dallas are the two darkhorses.
+The Nuggets and Timberwolves will meet in one Western Conference Semifinal, while the Thunder and Mavericks meet in the other.

 NBA Betting Lines

-1. Oklahoma City Thunder vs. 8.
-New Orleans Pelicans
+1. Oklahoma City Thunder vs. 5.
+Dallas Mavericks

 Conference Winners (2000)